Vamsi-Malineni/CS6910_DL_Assignment_2/README.md

 ```python
 !pip install wandb
 ```
-5. The dataset for this assignment can be found at : [Dataset Link](https://storage.googleapis.com/wandb_datasets/nature_12K.zip)
+5. The dataset for this project can be found at : [Dataset Link](https://storage.googleapis.com/wandb_datasets/nature_12K.zip)
 ---
 # PART A : Training from Scratch
 ## Running the code